yarisvt/tyk-docs/tyk-docs/content/graphql/complexity-limiting.md

     - /graphql/complexity-limiting/
 ---

 Depending on the GraphQL schema an operation can cause heavy loads on the upstream by using deeply nested or expensive operations.
+Tyk offers solutions for this cases which can be applied in a policy or directly on a key.

 Here is an example for a deeply nested query:
 ```